Fanatics Sportsbook promo code: Get $100 FanCash and up to $100 back in FanCash for college football betting

 Fanatics now offers a Game Day Guarantee, which gives new users $100 FanCash and up to $100 back in FanCash every football gameday with the Fanatics Sportsbook promo code

-Week 5 of the college football season takes center stage on Saturday, so it's time to take advantage of the newest Fanatics Sportsbook promo code, which gives new users $100 in FanCash with a $10+ bet and $100 back in FanCash every football gameday.
-Saturday features games like Penn State vs. Oregon, Georgia vs. Alabama, and Ole Miss vs. LSU.
+The 2025 college football season continues on Saturday, with marquee matchups throughout the day and evening for sports bettors to utilize the latest Fanatics Sportsbook promo code, which gives new users $100 in FanCash with a $10+ bet and $100 back in FanCash every football game day.
+With a near-full college football slate on Saturday, you can take full advantage of these Fanatics Sportsbook promotions while watching a pair of top-tier 7:30 p.m.
+ET kickoffs with No. 6 Oregon vs. No. 3 Penn State and No. 17 Alabama vs. No. 5 Georgia in action.
 Claim your $100 in bonus FanCash each football Game Day with the latest Fanatics Sportsbook promo code here:

 For the full terms and conditions and how to claim the promo, read our Fanatics Sportsbook promo code review.